 Positions at Overseas Offices

-AMT also hires non-Japan qualified lawyers to work in its overseas offices in Beijing, Shanghai, Singapore, Ho Chi Minh, Bangkok and associated firms in Hong Kong and Jakarta.
+AMT also hires non-Japan qualified lawyers to work in its overseas offices in Beijing, Shanghai, Singapore, Hanoi, Ho Chi Minh, Bangkok and associated firms in Hong Kong and Jakarta.

 Lawyers in overseas offices are involved in the full range of international deals and cross border transactions, and also assist international and Japanese clients on specific legal issues, including M&A, corporate, restructuring, disputes, finance, crisis management, regulatory, competition law, labor, bankruptcy and insolvency, IP, and trade.

 Applicants for a position in our overseas offices should be an experienced attorney who has graduated with academic distinction from a premier law school.
 He/she preferably has work experience in a first-tier law firm in his/her home jurisdiction.
 Japanese proficiency is welcomed, but not required.